chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 1. Melt the butter in a sauce pan.
 2. Once melted add in the <a href="https://amzn.eu/d/iR3vThY" target="_blank">Frank's Red Hot Sauce</a> and bring up to temp, not boiling.
 3. Add the honey.
-4. Taste and season as required with salt/pepper to taste.
+4. Taste, and adjust for more honey or Frank's as required.
+Should be tangy and sweet.
 5. Keep the sauce warm for the tossing.

 ## Prepare the blue cheese dipping sauce